-Texas A&M University is not only known for its high teaching standards and rich tutoring heritage, but also for the advanced equipped laboratories that enable student to understand and sense the real engineering aspects of Electrical and Computer Engineering.
+Texas A&M University is not only known for its high teaching standards and rich tutoring heritage, but also for its well-equipped laboratories that enable students to understand the practical aspects of the Electrical and Computer Engineering field.

 At this time, there are five laboratories in the Electrical and Computer Engineering Program where computers play an important role in data acquisition and control, or as simulation engines for experiments.
-Also, the Central Electric Shop is available for senior student to design and develop their senior projects.
+Also, the Central Electric Shop is available for senior students to conceive and develop their capstone design projects.